press release

 Shellfish growing waters closed

 ADPH has closed shellfish growing waters in Mobile County.
-Area I is closed; this includes Cedar Point, Heron Bay, and Dauphin Island Bay.
+Areas II and VII are closed.
+This includes Portersville Bay and Grand Bay.